The-Marcy-Lab-School/Express-ToDo-List-3-Fullstack/README.md

 ## Submission Directions
 1. Clone, and create your project in this repo.
 2. Update this README so that instead of project directions, it houses the documentation for your project.
 It can be very simple.
-[Here's an example](https://github.com/emtes/assignment-todo-list) from Enmanuel!
+[Here's an example](https://gist.github.com/thuyanduong/c2dc4d16aefed27938c12ed360cec06a)!
 3. Deploy to Heroku and be sure to include the project URL in your Canvas submission and the link to your repo in the comment.

 ### Example App